Monteverdi: Selva morale e spirituale

 450 Whitney Ave., New Haven

-Near the end of Monteverdi’s life (1567–1643), he published an extensive collection of music for various combinations of singers and instruments, which included Italian madrigals as well as a complete mass and other liturgical works.
+Near the end of Claudio Monteverdi’s life (1567–1643), he published an extensive collection of music for various combinations of singers and instruments, which included Italian madrigals as well as a complete mass and other liturgical works.
 This “moral and spiritual forest” is a compilation of individual pieces rather than a single, large composition.
 Most of the musical works were created for services at the cathedral of San Marco in Venice during Monteverdi’s 30 year tenure as maestro.
 Stylistically, the music encompasses the entirely of Monteverdi’s career, from the “old” style of the Mass setting to the innovations of Monteverdi’s final books of madrigals.
 Indeed, in many ways the compositions within Selva Morale e Spirituale bridge the transition from the Renaissance to Baroque eras of music.

 Joining the Elm City Consort for this performance will be the Vermont-based vocal ensemble, Ampersand, co-led by soprano Madeline Healy and countertenor Tim Parsons.
 Founded in 2014, the group consists of six core members and specializes in polyphonic music of the sixteenth century.